neuvector/kubernetes-cis-benchmark/README.md

 ![CIS Kubernetes Benchmark output](https://raw.githubusercontent.com/neuvector/kubernetes-cis-benchmark/master/bench.png "CIS Kubernetes Benchmark output")

 This set of scripts can be used to check the Kubernetes installation against the best-practices.
-They are inspired by CIS Kubernetes 1.6 Benchmark.
+CIS Kubernetes Benchmark 1.6 and 1.8 are implemented.

 These scripts are devided into the set to run on the Kubernetes master nodes, worker nodes and federation nodes.